davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 #### Side Note: "Embarassingly Parallel"
-This program, is classified to be "embarassingly parallel."
-That isn't meant to be a derogatory term.
-It simply suggests that the parallelization of these problems is so straightforward that it almost feels "embarrassing" to call it parallel computing.
-The "embarrassment" here is more of a playful nod to how easy these problems are to parallelize compared to more complex ones that require significant coordination, synchronization, or data sharing between threads or processes.
+The nature of this program is called "embarassingly parallel" in industry and academia.
+It isn't meant to be a derogatory term.
+It simply suggests that the parallelization of these problems is straightforward.
+The "embarrassment" here is more of a playful nod to how easy these problems are to parallelize compared to more complex ones that require significant coordination, synchronization, and/or locking between threads or processes.
 (More on those later :)

-You should still verify this to be the case for this assignment though.
-On a piece of paper, trace and depict how the sobel filter process would work.
-Pay attention to how the new output image (2D array) is populated with values.
-To calculate the value of a cell, do you have to read any other cells from the *same* array that you're writing to?
+As any good parallel programmer would, you should still verify this to be the case for this assignment.
+On a piece of paper, trace and depict how the sobel filter process would work across the input image.
+Pay attention to how the new output image (2D array) is calculated.
+Do you ever have to read any other cells from the *same* array that you're writing to?

 #### Program Requirements